Michael Schwartz Library

 - Can I have library books that I need delivered to me at the West Center?

-- Yes, if you are a student at the West Center, you can request delivery of CSU and OhioLINK books to your center by locating needed items in our online catalog, SCHOLAR, requesting them online, and selecting the East or West Center as a pickup site, however not all items circulate.
+- Yes, if you are a student at the West Center, you can request delivery of CSU and OhioLINK books to your center by locating needed items in our online catalog, SCHOLAR, requesting them online, and selecting the West Center as a pickup site, however not all items circulate.
 Please check "Status" to see if items are available to be borrowed.
-If your class meets at another site, you can still select East or West Center for pickup, if that is more convenient.
+If your class meets at another site, you can still select West Center for pickup, if that is more convenient.

 - How do I renew CSU or OhioLINK books?